 Step 5: Update your integration

-Add at least one API credential and optionally add users to your live Customer Area.
+Add API credentials and optionally add users to your live Customer Area.

-For your live account we don't create a default API credential, so you need to create API credentials yourself.
-For example, a separate API credential for each merchant account, or one for point of sale and one for ecommerce.
+For your live account we recommend creating a new API credential in addition to the default one.
+For example, you could add a new API credential to each merchant account, or one for point of sale and one for ecommerce.